andrewacashner/hearingfaithms/chapters/chapter-3.md

 The Christmas liturgy provided the foundation for the theology behind this trope, through the way the ritual texts framed the interpretation of Scripture within the Church's exegetical traditions.
-Certain passage of Scripture treating Christ's birth, his Messianic identity, and the theology of incarnation became classic Christmas *loci theologici* through the mutually reinforcing practices of, first, reading and singing these passages in the developing Christmas liturgy, and, second, interpreting these passages in preaching and commentaries.
+Certain passages of Scripture treating Christ's birth, his Messianic identity, and the theology of incarnation became classic Christmas *loci theologici* (points for theological discussion).
+These passages and their interpretation within the theology of Christmas were mutually reinforced by the practices of, first, reading and singing these passages in the developing Christmas liturgy, and, second, interpreting these passages in preaching and commentaries.
 [On patristic exegesis and its influence, see @Kannengiesser:PatristicExegesis;